pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-30-configure-a-local-wordpress-development-on-macos-from-scratch.md

 ## Helpful tip

 As a front end developer, majority of time I use some node based servers for local environment.
 I rather rarely build Wordpress projects so there is no need for me to keep Apache and MySQL always running in a background.
-I created two quick bash aliases that enables / disables those tools for me in a blink of an eye.
+I created two quick bash aliases that enable / disable those tools for me in a blink of an eye.
 If you like my approach, add it to your `.bash_prifile` file.

 ```bash
 # start / stop Apache & MySQL